-Vitamin D synthesis in the skin is under the influence of UV light with a maximal effective wave length between 290-310 nm.
-Cutaneous vitamin D production is affected by the intensity of the UV light that reaches the body, the surface area of the skin exposed and intrinsic properties of the epidermis.
+Vitamin D synthesis in the skin is produced from 7-DHC under the influence of UV light with a maximal effective wave length between 290-310 nm.
+Thus, levels of 7-DHC regulated by DHCR7 influences the amount of vitamin D that can be produced.
+Cutaneous vitamin D production is also affected by the intensity of the UV light that reaches the body, the surface area of the skin exposed and intrinsic properties of the epidermis.
 In northern latitudes, during the winter, almost no UV reaches the ground.
 In the northern parts of the United States, Canada and Northwestern Europe, between October to March, very little or practically no vitamin D is produced in exposed skin.
-Clothingaffected by religious or cultural habits, glass, plastic and sunscreens that are widely used due to concerns of skin cancer effectively block UV radiation and prevent cutaneous vitamin D synthesis.
+Clothing affected by religious or cultural habits, glass, plastic and sunscreens that are widely used due to concerns of skin cancer effectively block UV radiation and prevent cutaneous vitamin D synthesis.
 Vitamin D production is much less effective in dark skin, melanin absorbs UV radiation, and in elderly relative to young people.
 However, even in the elderly, dermal vitamin D production remains very effective.
-It has been estimated that in summer, a 10 minute exposure, three times a week of the unprotected skin of the head and arms is adequate to prevent vitamin D deficiency in the elderly (for detailed discussion see Chapter 3 of this section and references 25-27).
+It has been estimated that in summer, a 10-minute exposure, three times a week of the unprotected skin of the head and arms is adequate to prevent vitamin D deficiency in the elderly (for detailed discussion see Endotext chapter Vitamin D: Production, Metabolism, and Mechanisms of Actionand references (26-28).